db3108/michi-c2/doc/manual.rst

 *param_general*::

     Function:  Read or write internal parameters of michi-c (General)
-    Arguments: name of a parameter or none
+    Arguments: name value or nothing
     Fails:     No value (if only a name was given)
     Returns:   A string formatted for gogui analyze command of param type

 *param_playout*::

     Function:  Read or write internal parameters of michi-c (Playout Policy)
-    Arguments: name of a parameter or none
+    Arguments: name value or nothing
     Fails:     No value (if only a name was given)
     Returns:   A string formatted for gogui analyze command of param type

 *param_tree*::

     Function:  Read or write internal parameters of michi-c (Tree Policy)
-    Arguments: name of a parameter or none
+    Arguments: name value or nothing
     Fails:     No value (if only a name was given)
     Returns:   A string formatted for gogui analyze command of param type